Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 **5** | W | W | L | L | D

 But, unfortunately, some information was lost.
-The variant code isn't known without calculating anymore.
+The variant code isn't known anymore.
+It has to be calculated for.
 To fix this:

 X     | X     |  1  |  2  |  3  |  4  |  5